theuerc/Website/gitpod/docs/configure/projects/environment-variables.md

 The repository pattern of each variable determines in what workspace it will be available.
 Repository patterns follow the `owner/repository` pattern.
 You can use a wildcard on either of the two, e.g. `gitpod-io/*` would make that variable available in all repositories owned by `gitpod-io`.
 Conversely `*/vscode` would make that variable available on all repositories called `vscode`; this is especially useful for forks.
-Subsequently `*/*` makes that variable available in every workspace.
+Subsequently `*/*` makes that variable available in all of those workspace.

+Note that for GitLab, which allows to have nested group/repository structures like `owner/some-group/sub-group/repo`, the number of segments in the pattern has to match the number of segments in the repository name.
+This constraint exists to avoid surpises and leaking of content into unexpected repositories.
+For matching arbitrary segments to the right, there is a dedicated pattern: `**`.

+Some example patterns and results for the mentioned `owner/some-group/sub-group/repo` repository:

+- `*/**`: ✅
+- `*/*`: ❌
+- `owner/some-group/*/*`: ✅
+- `owner/some-group/*`: ❌
+- `owner/some-group/**`: ✅
+- `owner/**`: ✅
+- `owner/some-group/sub-group/repo`: ✅
+- `*/some-group/sub-group/repo`: ✅

-> **Beware:** while the variable values are stored encrypted, they are available as plain text inside a workspace.
-Be careful when sharing your live workspace or when using `*/*` as repository pattern.
+> **Beware:** While the variable values are stored encrypted, they are available as plain text inside a workspace.
+Be careful when sharing your live workspace or when using `*/*` or `*/**` as repository pattern.

 ## Project-Specific Environment Variables